Personal information must be:

 7.3 The methods of protection include:

-7.4 Novus shall make its employees aware of the importance of maintaining the confidentiality of personal information.
+7.4 Novus will make its employees aware of the importance of maintaining the confidentiality of personal information.

-7.5 Novus shall take care in the disposal or destruction of personal information to prevent unauthorized parties from gaining access to the information.
+7.5 Novus will take care in the disposal or destruction of personal information to prevent unauthorized parties from gaining access to the information.

 7.6 All personal information in digital format is stored and/ or processed in servers located in Canada and is retained there, and is routed only to those companies and/or institutions that have a legal right to receive such personal information.
 An example would be employee health information provided to Novus’ extended health insurance provider or Internet user identification information provided to a law enforcement agency pursuant to a warrant.